 And now for something completely different.
 The Venice Canals are beautiful to walk around any evening you name; add the effort that locals put in decorating their homes and boats, and you've got a Halloween feast for the eyes.
 Take Dell into the neighborhood, where pedestrian-only streets offer another bonus for trick-or-treaters.
 And you can add great candy to scenic and safe; the canal residents set kids up with plenty of sweets.

 13. Long Beach: Bluff Park, Belmont Shore, & Naples

 Work your Fitbit into your costume, because Long Beach families could start walking down First or Second Street in Bluff Park and keep right on going all the way through Belmont Shore and onto Naples Island without running out of trick-or-treat options!
 Start at Cherry by Bixby Park and start working your way east along either First or Second, and the treats just keep flowing.
 In Belmont Shore the 2nd Street businesses join in the fun, and on Naples Island the decorations are well worth a visit.
 Pick any stretch your little ones can handle along the way for a Halloween night to remember.

 Photo courtesy of Boney Island

-We won't lie; the loss of Boney Island hurts.
-But, name aside, this house is not an island, and it is still in the heart of a neighborhood that loves Halloween.
-Trick-or-treating the Sherman Oaks neighborhood that was home to this epic lawn display for decades still seems like a safe bet for seeing lots of decore and meeting lots of people who are passionate about Halloween.
+We won't lie; the loss of Boney Island in the heart of this neighborhood put a dent in its trick-or-treat night perfection.
+But, name aside, the Boney house was not an island, and the neighborhood west of Coldwater and north of Moorpark is still one that loves Halloween.
+Trick-or-treating the Sherman Oaks area that gave birth to an epic lawn display for decades is still a safe bet for seeing lots of decor and meeting lots of people who are passionate about Halloween.

 Originally published October 24, 2012